 Lonnie Bedwell, a former Navy Petty Officer 1st Class, was injured in a hunting accident that took his sight instantly.
 Thirteen years later he got into adaptive sports.

-Navy veteran Don Balcom is a member of Team Warfighter Sports, setting his sights on the marathon distance at the 2016 Rio Paralympics.
+Navy veteran Don Balcom is a member of Team Warfighter Sports, setting his sights on the marathon distance.

 Anjali Forber-Pratt, a two time Paralympian in track and field, has been involved with adaptive sports from a young age.